Mobile Communication Allowance Regulation 504

 |Effective Date:||July 18, 2013|

-This policy authorizes appropriate UNCSA employees, upon approval, to receive a set allowance for the use of a personal Mobile Communication Device (“MCD”) in the execution of duties associated with employment.
+This regulation authorizes appropriate UNCSA employees, upon approval, to receive a set allowance for the use of a personal Mobile Communication Device (“MCD”) in the execution of duties associated with employment.

-This policy applies to designated employees who are authorized to carry mobile communication devices to fulfill their job responsibilities.
+This regulation applies to designated employees who are authorized to carry mobile communication devices to fulfill their job responsibilities.

 A. “Mobile Communication Device” or “MCD” refers to devices such as cellular phones, “smartphones” and other similar devices.